 However, some brokers might not choose to work with the primary exchange due to price constraints & rather go with smaller regional exchanges that would have worse prices - a larger difference between bid & ask, also known as the spread.

-On the CFD platform, you can check both the BUY and the SELL prices of an instrument, whereas the Invest/ISA charts only display the BUY price.
+On the CFD platform, you can check both the BUY and the SELL prices of an instrument, whereas the Invest/ISA charts only display the Last Trade Price.